Arunv8001/picart-react-ts-app/README.md

 4. Search: Include a search bar to search users by name.
     ● User Details Page:
 5. Display detailed information of a selected user: Full Name, Email, Age, Address, and Profile Picture.
-6. Provide a back button to return to the user list page.
+6. Provide a back button to return to the Users.
     ● The Home page should showcase some dynamic content fetched

 # React + TypeScript + Vite